Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Methodology

 \subsection{$t_E$ distribution model}

-After applying these detection cuts, we have a set of events for which both the observable parameters and underlying parameters are known.
-As such, it is simple to construct a ``truth'' $t_E$ distribution for any choice of FFP mass function $\Phi(M)$ by convolving the mass function with the weights as described above, then constructing a $t_E$ histogram of the events using these convolved weights.
+With the microlensing timescale typically being the only observable quantity containing information about the mass of the lens, the usual practice is to infer a mass function from a distribution of microlensing timescales by forward modeling the timescale distribution for a model mass function with free parameters and an assumption of a Galactic density and kinematic model for the lenses and sources.
+After applying the detection cuts of the previous subsection, we have a set of events for which both the observable parameters and underlying parameters are known.
+As such, it is simple to construct a ``truth'' $t_E$ distribution for any choice of FFP mass function $\Phi(M)$ by applying the mass function to the weights as described above, then constructing a $t_E$ histogram of the events using these modified weights.

+Past studies \citep[e.g.,][]{Sumi2011,sumi2023freefloating} have modeled the FFP mass function as a power law, but here we wish to be more general, and instead define it as the smooth interpolation through a finite number of points spaced equally in logarithmic mass.
 Let us define $\{n^{t_E}_j\}[\Phi(M)]$ as the expectation value for the number of FFP events that Roman will detect in a $t_E$ bin indexed by $j$, where $j$ runs from 1 to $N^{t_E}_{\text{bins}}$.
 This set of $\{n^{t_E}_j\}[\Phi(M)]$ defines our model, and is clearly dependent on the choice of $\Phi(M)$.
 Therefore, given an observed distribution $\{n^{t_E}_j\}^{\text{obs}}$, we seek to select a mass function $\Phi(M)$ such that $\{n^{t_E}_j\}[\Phi(M)]$ best fits the observed distribution $\{n^{t_E}_j\}^{\text{obs}}$.
 However, $\Phi(M)$ is a continuous function, the form of which we wish to remain as agnostic as possible about.
-Therefore, we choose to parameterize $\Phi(M)$ by selecting values of this function at a particular set of $N^{\text{mass}}$ masses that are logarithmically spaced and interpolating between these values.
+Therefore, we choose to parameterize $\Phi(M)$ by selecting values of this function at a particular set of $N^{\text{mass}}$ masses that are logarithmically spaced and interpolating between these values, hence $\Phi(M)$ is in practice modeled by $N_{\text{mass}}$ parameters, where $N_{\text{mass}}$ is the number of mass bins.
 The model can therefore be written as $\{n^{t_E}_j\}(\{\Phi(M_k)\})$ where $k$ runs from 1 to $N^{\text{mass}}$.